fyrdahl/dicominator/README.md

 - `--h5`: Save as h5.
 - `--mat`: Save as mat.
 - `-l`, `--list`: List all unique Series Descriptions in the dataset without further processing.
+- `-f`, `--force`: Force process files thay may or may not be flow datasets.

 ### Example